zaidaziz86/GA-Capstone-Projet/README.md

 ---
 ### Problem Statement

 I am an analyst at General Analytics, a consulting company which expertise is in forecasting.
 Our audience is the forecasting department at (Electric Reliability Council of Texas) or ERCOT, the Texas power regulator.
 We want to sell them an application that predicts hourly wind power output for the next month.
 In this project, we will attempt to create a model to predict the hourly wind power output for the ERCOT power grid for a month's time span.
 Our baseline will be the mean of the power output over a month timespan, and we will see if we can create a model that will outperform that baseline.
-Our evaluation metrics will be Mean Squared Error, Mean Absolute Error, and Root Mean squared Error.
+Our evaluation metrics will be Mean Squared Error, and Root Mean squared Error.

 ### Background